altera-fpga/altera-fpga.github.io/docs/embedded-designs/stratix-10/sx/soc/boot-examples/ug-linux-boot-s10-soc.md

 Download the compiler toolchain, add it to the PATH variable, to be used by the GHRD makefile to build the HPS Debug FSBL:

-Download the compiler toolchain, add it to the PATH variable, to be used by the GHRD makefile to build the HPS Debug FSBL:

 ```bash
 cd $TOP_FOLDER